thavlik/neurosurgery-video-dataset/README.md

 # Neurosurgery Video Dataset
 ![](./output.gif)

 This is a compilation of YouTube videos that has been processed for use in a machine learning dataset.
-The goal is to provide per-pixel labels for a variety of features, from the surgeon's tools to the patient's tissues.
+The goal is to facilitate the creation of tools that provide per-pixel labels for features ranging from the surgeon's tools to the patient's tissues.

 ## TODO
 - label more frames